Apply for Graduate Studies

 We offer one Fellowship that provides funding for doctoral studies.
 There are also some funding packages that are some combination of teaching and/or research assistantships.
 Fellowship/assistantship awards are made strictly on the basis of academic merit.
 More details are available here.

 There are some opportunities for students admitted into the program of getting assistantship across campus, but of course the department cannot guarantee that at the moment of admission.
+A list of current assistantship opportunities in other departments can be found here.

 If you are an undergraduate student at UNM, you could possible apply to the Shared Credit Program to start the MA program before completing all four of these courses, but we recommend completing two as an absolute minimum before applying.
 You can take the missing pre-requisite courses after admission to graduate status, but they do not count towards the required hours for the MA degree.